Skip to main content

 These activities comprise all of those carried out by the bodies of the Financial and Tax Inspection division of the Special Delegations and of the Central Delegation of Large Taxpayers, in exercising the administrative functions attributed to the tax inspection by article 141 of the General Taxation Act.

-These actions may be verification, investigation or auxiliary in nature.
+These actions may be of a verification, investigative or auxiliary nature.

 The total amount of debt settled in 2020 amounted to 3,423 million euros.
-This amount includes both debt instructed and settled in the fiscal year 2020 itself, as well as debt instructed in previous years and settled in 2020, not counting, however, the debt instructed in the fiscal year, but contained in minutes that have not been confirmed to date. the end of the 2020 financial year.
+This amount includes both debt assessed and settled in the 2020 financial year itself, as well as debt assessed in previous years and settled in 2020, but does not include debt assessed in the financial year but contained in reports that have not been confirmed at the end of the 2020 financial year.

-Among the actions carried out by the Inspection in the field of internal tax control, the following stand out:
+Among the actions carried out by the Inspection in the area of internal tax control, the following stand out:

-• Control of large assets: Since its creation in 2018, the Central Coordination Unit for the Control of Relevant Assets (UCCCPR) of the National Fraud Investigation Office, has focused its efforts on the preparation of a complete “census” of taxpayers with high economic capacity, the delimitation of their specific tax risks or frauds, the study and development of the appropriate investigation and selection mechanisms to detect said risks in specific taxpayers and the promotion of initiatives regarding obtaining and/or effective management of relevant information.
-During 2020, a significant effort has been made in terms of actions to verify tax contingencies associated with taxpayers who appear as holders of relevant assets.
-This type of inspection verifications has resulted in settled debts amounting to 437 million euros in 742 files.
-These figures are complemented by the analysis of the tax bases and fees declared in personal income tax by taxpayers with relevant assets.
+• Control of large estates: Since its creation in 2018, the Central Unit for the Coordination of Control of Relevant Assets (UCCCPR) of the National Fraud Investigation Office has focused its efforts on the preparation of a complete "census" of taxpayers with high economic capacity, the delimitation of their specific tax risks or frauds, the study and development of appropriate investigation and selection mechanisms to detect said risks in specific taxpayers and the promotion of initiatives regarding the effective obtaining and/or management of relevant information.
+During 2020, a significant effort has been made in the area of actions to verify tax contingencies associated with taxpayers who are listed as holders of significant assets.
+This type of inspection has resulted in debts settled for an amount of 437 million euros in 742 cases.
+These figures are complemented by an analysis of the taxable bases and amounts declared in the Personal Income Tax by taxpayers with significant assets.

 • Actions on the underground economy, focused on:

-• Discovery of hidden sales, with more than 2,100 actions in which it has been possible to reveal the existence of sales that the taxpayer had hidden from the Tax Administration.
+• Discovery of hidden sales, with more than 2,100 actions in which it has been possible to reveal the existence of sales that the taxpayer had hidden from the tax authorities.

-• Entries and records with Computer Audit Units, which, in addition to facilitating the discovery of hidden income through the analysis of dual-use software used in the management and accounting of economic activities, are extremely efficient from the point of view of obtaining evidence and the duration of the checks.
-It should be noted that the participation of these specialized Units, in addition to facilitating the discovery of hidden income through the analysis of dual-use software used in the management and accounting of economic activities, is extremely efficient from the point of view of obtaining evidence and of the duration of the checks.
+• Entries and records with Computer Audit Units, which, in addition to facilitating the discovery of hidden income by analysing dual-use software used in the management and accounting of economic activities, are extremely efficient from the point of view of obtaining evidence and the duration of the checks.
+It should be noted that the participation of these specialized units, in addition to facilitating the discovery of hidden income through the analysis of dual-use software used in the management and accounting of economic activities, is extremely efficient from the point of view of obtaining evidence and the duration of the checks.

-• Coordinated actions, consisting of the simultaneous initiation of verification and investigation actions, through appearance and with the participation of the Computer Audit Units, and which pursue not only the discovery of hidden sales in the inspected tax obligors, but also promote compliance voluntary by transmitting a message to the group of businessmen in the sector so that they redirect their tax behavior.
+• Coordinated actions, consisting of the simultaneous initiation of verification and investigation actions, through personal appearance and with the participation of the Computer Audit Units, and which seek not only to discover hidden sales by the inspected taxpayers, but also to promote voluntary compliance by transmitting a message to the group of businessmen in the sector so that they redirect their tax conduct.

 • Actions to exploit international information from DAC1, CRS, DAC2 and FATCA.
-Specifically, in 2020, ONIF has automatically exchanged information with other countries and jurisdictions related to the following categories:
+Specifically, in 2020 the ONIF has automatically exchanged information with other countries and jurisdictions relating to the following categories:

 • Information on income from work, income from directors, income from pensions, income from life insurance products, as well as ownership and real estate income (OECD and DAC1 income)

-• Information on financial accounts abroad (CRS, FATCA and DAC2)
+• Information on foreign financial accounts (CRS, FATCA and DAC2)

-• Information on prior tax consultations and agreements with cross-border effects and on transfer pricing (DAC3)
+• Information on consultations and advance tax agreements with cross-border effects and on transfer pricing (DAC3)

-• Information has begun to be received on mechanisms with cross-border tax planning effects (DAC6)
+• Information on mechanisms with cross-border tax planning effects (DAC6) has started to be received

-• Actions on small businesses through specialized procedures based on the size of the entities and the characteristics of their tax risks, by promoting abbreviated verifications.
+• Actions on small businesses through procedures specialised in the size of the entities and the characteristics of their tax risks, by promoting abbreviated checks.

 International taxation

-Throughout 2020, the National Office of International Taxation (ONFI) has contributed its important role in the fight against international tax fraud and avoidance.
-The Office's activity has focused both on inspection actions, completing 263 actions, and on the relevant assistance of its officials to working groups in international organizations, fundamental in matters of international taxation, as well as participation in action planning functions. inspector
+Throughout 2020, the National Office of International Taxation (ONFI) has played its important role in the fight against international tax fraud and avoidance.
+The Office's activity has focused on both inspection activities, completing 263 actions, and on the significant assistance of its officials to working groups in international organizations, which are essential in the area of international taxation, as well as participation in inspection action planning functions.

 The aforementioned inspection actions include support and collaboration in inspection procedures, the instruction of prior agreements for the valuation of related-party transactions (APA) and the negotiation in mutual agreement procedures regarding direct taxation, among others.

-ONFI carries out support and collaboration actions in inspection procedures, focused on complex issues regarding international taxation.
+The ONFI provides support and collaboration in inspection procedures, focusing on complex issues in international taxation.
 This activity is particularly relevant in the area of inspections of the Central Office of High-Income Taxpayers.
-In 2020, ONFI collaborated in 179 inspection checks, of which 82 have been completed, assuming adjustments to the tax base, estimated at around 3,076 million euros.
-In the previous year, 142 inspection actions were participated in, of which 74 were completed, with a total amount of adjustments to the tax base of more than 1,800 million euros.
+In 2020, the ONFI collaborated in 179 inspections, of which 82 have been completed, involving adjustments to the tax base estimated at around 3,076 million euros.
+In the previous year, the company participated in 142 inspections, of which 74 were completed, with a total amount of adjustments to the tax base of more than 1.8 billion euros.

-In relation to APAs (prior agreements for the valuation of related-party transactions), the ONFI's actions seek, through these prior agreements on transfer pricing, to reduce litigation and improve the legal security of the taxpayer, guaranteeing appropriate collection. with what is required by law.
-In 2020, ONFI participated in the management of 203 files.
-Of that total, 71 were finalized, compared to 66 in 2019, 54 were estimated compared to 25 in 2019, 8 were rejected, in 7 cases the applicants withdrew and in 2 their inadmissibility occurred.
-The APAs estimated in 2020 have made it possible to guarantee tax bases (generally, in the following four years) for an estimated value greater than 3,477 million euros, compared to the approximately 2,100 million guaranteed in the APAs estimated in 2019.
+In relation to the APAs (advance agreements for the valuation of related-party transactions), the ONFI's actions, through these advance agreements on transfer pricing, seek to reduce litigation and improve the taxpayer's legal certainty, guaranteeing collection in accordance with the requirements of the law.
+In 2020, the ONFI participated in the management of 203 files.
+Of this total, 71 applications were finalised, compared to 66 in 2019, 54 were approved, compared to 25 in 2019, 8 were rejected, in 7 cases the applicants withdrew and in 2 cases they were not admitted.
+The APAs estimated in 2020 have made it possible to guarantee tax bases (generally, in the following four years) for an estimated value of more than 3,477 million euros, compared to approximately 2,100 million guaranteed in the APAs estimated in 2019.

 In turn, last year 2020, ONFI participated in 427 mutual agreement procedures regarding direct taxation, a figure that has increased significantly in recent years: 251 in 2017, 307 in 2018 and 371 in 2019.
-The ONFI's action in these procedures seeks to eliminate the double economic taxation generated in inspection actions and, simultaneously, to adequately defend the Spanish tax bases both in regularizations with cross-border scope carried out by the Spanish Administration, as well as in those carried out by the administrations of other countries.
-Of these total procedures, 110 were completed in 2020, compared to 108 in 2019.
+In these procedures, the ONFI's actions aim to eliminate the economic double taxation generated by inspection actions and, at the same time, adequately defend the Spanish tax bases both in regularizations with cross-border scope carried out by the Spanish Administration, as well as those carried out by the administrations of other countries.
+Of this total number of procedures, 110 were completed in 2020, compared to 108 in 2019.
 The tax bases affected by the mutual agreement procedures in 2020 amounted to more than 200 million euros, this figure being more than 800 in 2019.

 Manager control over internal taxes

-Management control is carried out by the Tax Management bodies; by the Tax Assistance and Services Unit with respect to the taxpayers assigned to the Central Delegation of Large Taxpayers (DCGC) and by the Large Business Management Units, dependent on the Financial and Tax Inspection area, with respect to the taxpayers about whom exercise their powers (among others, those over which the DCGC does not exercise its powers but whose volume of operations exceeds the figure of 6.01 million euros during the immediately preceding calendar year.
+Management control is carried out by the Tax Management bodies; by the Tax Assistance and Services Department with respect to taxpayers assigned to the Central Delegation for Large Taxpayers (DCGC) and by the Large Business Management Units, dependent on the Financial and Tax Inspection area, with respect to taxpayers over whom their powers are exercised (among others, those over whom the DCGC does not exercise its powers but whose volume of operations exceeds the figure of 6.01 million euros during the immediately preceding calendar year).

 Personal Income Tax

-The managerial control actions on this tax completed in 2020, regardless of the start year and the reference campaign, have been 722,148, 0.4% less than in 2019.
+The number of management control actions on this tax completed in 2020, regardless of the start year and the reference campaign, was 722,148, 0.4% less than in 2019.

 Corporation Tax and Value Added Tax

 Regarding taxpayers registered in the register of monthly VAT refunds, the actions carried out throughout 2020 have been 19,632, compared to 18,067 the previous year.
-Which represents a growth of 8.7%.
+This represents a growth of 8.7%.

 Actions on taxpayers in Modules

-In the case of taxpayers subject to the objective estimation regime, and under the criterion of actions completed in 2020, regardless of the start year and the reference campaign, 13,046 actions have been carried out, compared to the 18,390 carried out in 2019 (29 % less).
+In the case of taxpayers subject to the objective assessment regime, and under the criterion of actions completed in 2020, regardless of the start year and the reference campaign, 13,046 actions have been carried out, compared to 18,390 carried out in 2019 (29% less).

-The results obtained are collected in Table 34.
-Results in the Module regime (Annex).
+The results obtained are collected in Table No. 34.
+Results in the Modules regime (Annex).
 New window

 Verification of periodic tax returns.